esa/pykep/doc/sphinx/documentation/trajopt.rst

 .. autoattribute:: pykep.trajopt.gym.eve_mga1dsm

-This is an Earth - Venus - Earth transfer where 1 deep space manouvre is allowed at each leg.
+This is an Earth - Venus - Earth transfer where 1 deep space maneuver is allowed at each leg.

 .. note::